DanielaEncarnacion97/SES-PlaceHolder-Project/README.md

 Create a grocery list and compare prices from Walmart and Target to see which option is more affordable overall.

-Implemented with React.js (v15) and Twitter Bootstrap (v3).
+Front end implemented with React.js (v15) and Twitter Bootstrap (v3).
+Back end implemented with python and run on Flask.
 Created for Capital One Software Engineering Summit, January 2020.

 Uses Webpack, Yarn.